anasamperiz/anasamperiz.github.io/_pages/research.md

 header:
 ---

-<h3>PhD thesis - Sclerochornological and geochemical records from <i>Porites</i> spp. in Fiji: Assessing massive coral response to environmental changes</h3>
+<h3>PhD thesis - Sclerochronological and geochemical records from <i>Porites</i> spp. in Fiji: Assessing massive coral response to environmental changes</h3>

-My project focused on disentangling how environmental and climate changes are impacting the growth of massive reef-building coral (<i>Porites</i>) spp. in Fiji, and how abrupt terrestrial discharges into coastal ecosystems and climatic events are linked to coral degradation.
+My project focused on disentangling how environmental and climate changes are impacting the growth of massive reef-building coral (<i>Porites</i> spp.) in Fiji, and how abrupt terrestrial discharges into coastal ecosystems and climatic events are linked to coral degradation.

 I aim to disentangle the relationships between coral growth, water quality and climatic events in Fijian inshore reefs, and reconstruct the sensitivity of reef-building corals to environmental changes in the last few decades.